Things to do in Nisyros: a practical guide to the volcanic island

 Is Nisyros worth visiting?

-Absolutely!
+Absolutely.
 Nisyros is one of the last remaining paradises of the Aegean Sea.
 It has a unique vibe, and the volcano’s presence creates a fascinating atmosphere.
 Nisyros is definitely worth visiting, especially if you are tired of overpriced or crowded places and you want a more original Greek vacation.
-Highly recommended.
+It instantly became one of my favorite islands, and I highly recommend it.

 Nisyros travel guide: final thoughts

-Nisyros is a fascinating island, and the fact it doesn’t depend that much on tourism makes everything better.
-Wandering around the picturesque streets of Mandraki, stopping at Emporios or Nikia, and swimming in crystal clear waters are enough reasons to go to Nisyros.
-If you are not after some crazy nightlife or need a different sandy beach every day, Nisyros will be a fantastic holiday that you’ll remember for years.
+Nisyros is a fascinating island, and the fact that it relies less on tourism makes everything even better.
+Wandering around the picturesque streets of Mandraki, stopping in Emporios or Nikia, and swimming in crystal-clear waters are more than enough reasons to visit.

 More Dodecanese: Tilos travel guide, Kos day trips